varundeepakgudhe/Hack_NC_25/README.md

 🔹 **Dynamically avoiding danger zones** using Google Maps API required fine-tuning **waypoints**.
 🔹 **Extracting coordinates from emergency messages** with AI needed NLP optimization.
 🔹 **Balancing real-time and offline functionality** for disaster scenarios was crucial.
+🔹 **Crafting effective AI prompts for GenAI using the Gemini model** while accurately fetching relevant data from MongoDB was challenging.

 ---